AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Major version update for [Adobe Target](./index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
 This library is now available as an [open source project on GitHub](https://github.com/adobe/aepsdk-target-android).

+Please note `locationsDisplayed` and `locationCLicked` APIs have been renamed to `displayedLocations` and `clickedLocation` respectively for alignment with iOS.

 ### iOS AEPMessaging 1.1.0

 * Adds support for Adobe Journey Optimizer powered in-app messages.